-There are 3 causes of rotator cuff tear, namely sudden traumatic shoulder injury, repetitive overuse injury in the over 40's and degenerative shoulder disease.
+There are three causes of rotator cuff tear, namely sudden traumatic shoulder injury, repetitive overuse injury in those over 40’s and degenerative shoulder disease.

 Sudden Traumatic Rotator Cuff Injuries

-Sudden traumatic injuries of the rotator cuff happen when great or sudden forces cause it to over stretch or forcefully tear.
-Falling on an outstretch arm or elbow can cause shoulder injury where the rotator cuff may be one of the structures damaged.
+Sudden traumatic injuries of the rotator cuff happen when great or sudden forces cause it to over-stretch or forcefully tear.
+Falling on an outstretched arm or elbow can cause shoulder injury where the rotator cuff may be one of the structures damaged.